littlebizzy/server-status/readme.txt

 * Opcache now on a different line than Page Cache

 = 1.1.1 =
-* Database Charset/Collate layout tweaked (was backwards).
+* Database Charset/Collate layout tweaked (was backwards)
 * Readme.txt revised for wordpress.org and minor changes to "short" description, etc in `server-status.php`
 * Default layout changed to be much more compressed to save space.
 * Alternative layout options added, which must be defined within `wp-config`

 = 1.1.0 =
 * entirely recoded with PHP 7 and Transients API
+* tested with PHP 7.0

 = 1.0.0 =
 * initial release (private)